XenitAB/xenitab.github.io/docs/xks/operator-guide/getting-started.md

 ### Setup XKS

 In this case we will only setup a single XKS cluster in one environment, in our case dev.
-It's easy to add more environments when you have created your first one.
+It is easy to add more environments when you have created your first one.

 At Xenit we are using Terraform modules that we share [upstream](https://github.com/XenitAB/terraform-modules)